bsmylie873/carBlazor/README.md

 ## Technologies Used
 - **Blazor**: A web framework for building interactive web applications using C# and .NET.
 - **Entity Framework Core**: An ORM for .NET that enables database operations using C# objects.
-- **SQLite**: A lightweight database engine for local data storage.
+- **PostgreSQL**: A powerful, open-source relational database system.
+- **Docker**: Containerization platform for running PostgreSQL.
 - **Bootstrap**: A CSS framework for responsive design and styling.

 ## Getting Started
 ### Prerequisites
 - .NET 8.0 SDK or later
+- Docker and Docker Compose

 ### Installation
 1. Clone the repository